Last updated: June 10, 2022

 - Understanding: Understand the main idea of material heard, viewed, or read.
 Interpret or summarize the ideas in own words.
 Evaluating: Make informed judgements about the value of ideas or materials.
 Use standards and criteria to support opinions and views.

-Essential Question: Why did the American Indians fight?
+Guiding Questions: What were they fighting for?
+Why did the American Indians fight?
 Why did the British and French want access to the land?

 Student Objectives: Students Will…